tonymet/dualstack/README.md

 ©️ 2025 Anthony Metzidis

-multilistener \-\- listen to ipv4 & ipv6 interfaces or multiple interfaces
+multilistener \-\- listen to all loopback interfaces, or a mixed slice of ipv4 & ipv6 interfaces

-go std library can listen to ALL interfaces but cannot listen to all local interfaces by default.
+go std library \(net.Listen\("tcp", ":8080"\)\) can listen to ALL interfaces but cannot listen to all local interfaces by default.

-use multilistener.ListenLocalLoopback to return a single Listener for all ipv4 & ipv6 interfaces
+use multilistener.ListenLocalLoopback to return a single Listener for all ipv4 & ipv6 loopback interfaces

 ## Index